solidpayorg/gitmark/MARK.md

 ## Conclusion

-In this way the chain follows the repo, and the repo follows the chain, leading to a robust, auditable, time stamping solution, using git and block chains, to prevent double spending
+In this way, the chain follows the repository, and the repository follows the chain, leading to a robust, auditable, time-stamping solution using Git and blockchains.
+This approach prevents double-spending by ensuring that the repository and the blockchain are in sync with each other.